ArcticZeroo/rply-utils/README.md

 This isn't an officially supported package, it's pretty much just a project for making my compilers class easier.

-As a result, you'll need to drop this package into wherever you want to use it. `__init__.py` also needs to be populated
+As a result, you'll need to download and drop this package into wherever you want to use it.
+You may also need to replace `import rply` with `import mypackage.rply` if for some reason your professor decides that everyone is going to use a local version of rply instead of the python package.